tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client sent the ClientHello as:

 ~~~~
-    creation time + (client's view - RTT estimate/2)
+    adjusted creation time - client's ticket age
 ~~~~

-For a given storage window, the server implements anti-replay as
+For a given storage window, the server implements anti-replay as follows.

-follows:
+1. Verify the PSK binder.

-1. If the creation time is outside of the window, then accept the PSK but reject 0-RTT.
+2. If the sending time is outside the window or the ClientHello matches a known ClientHello then accept the PSK but reject 0-RTT.

-2. If the ClientHello matches an existing ClientHello, then abort the handshake using an "illegal_parameter" alert (this should never happen in a functional system).
+3. If the ClientHello matches a known ClientHello then either abort the handshake with an "illegal_parameter" alert or accept the PSK but reject 0-RTT.

-3. Otherwise, store the ClientHello during the window and accept 0-RTT.
+4. Otherwise, store the ClientHello for the duration of the window and accept 0-RTT.

+The server MUST derive the storage key only from validated sections of the ClientHello.
+If the ClientHello contains multiple PSK identities, then an attacker can create multiple ClientHellos with different binders for the less-preferred identity on the assumption that the server will not verify it, thus bypassing anti-replay defenses.
+If the validated binder or the ClientHello.random are used for this purpose, then this attack is not possible.

 Because this mechanism does not require storing all outstanding tickets, it may be easier to implement in distributed systems with high rates of resumption and 0-RTT, at the cost of potentially weaker anti-replay defense because of the difficulty reliably storing and retrieving the received ClientHello messages.
+In addition, servers MAY implement a separate cache for each cluster, thus limiting replay to once per cluster.
+Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but SHOULD NOT abort the handshake.

+Note: When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their storage window overlaps the startup time.
+Otherwise, they run the risk of accepting replays which were originally sent during that period.

 ### Stateless Time-Based Anti-Replay {#stateless-anti-replay}